expfactory/expfactory-python/doc/source/getting-started.rst

 1. Check out psiturk
 ....................

-Before getting started, you should familiarize yourself with [psiturk](https://psiturk.org/quick_start/).
+Before getting started, you should familiarize yourself with `psiturk <https://psiturk.org/quick_start/>`_.
 Likely you will be interested in setting up an experiment on your local machine, and so you should follow the installation instructions and go through the entire demo to make sure things are working properly.

 2. Install expfactory-python